processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 2. It does not play well with normal server / cluster operations.
 If you restart the service where the user session is kept, it will disappear.
-You can dump them to disk and recreate them on start, but it means that if the node crashes, your session will be losts and user will stop receiving messages.
+You can dump them to disk and recreate them on start, but it means that if the node crashes, your session will be lost and user will stop receiving messages.
 3. It does not change the fundamental nature of MUC chat room.
 They are still presence-based.
 It means that if you need to restart the